You are listening to the Sean Hannity Radio Show podcast.

 How many abortions a year and how much federally are they now getting?

-Planned Parented, they're doing three hundred over three hundred and twenty thousand abortions a year.
+Planned Parenthood, they're doing over 320,000 abortions a year.

 Repeat that again.

-One child every seven what?
+One child every seven.

 They remain the biggest abortion chain.

-Even as the cancer screenings decline, as the number of patients decline, as they have no prenatal services, no prenatal care services, virtually none.
+In fact, Sean, their abortion numbers have been going up each year, even as the cancer screenings decline, as the number of patients decline, as they have no natal services, no prenatal care services, virtually none.

-They have no mammogram services, they've never had any, and yet their abortion numbers are going up.
+And yet their abortion numbers are going up.

 You know, President Trump, he even said that if Planned Parenthood would stop doing abortions, this wouldn't even be an issue.

-That's what they say to try to cover up that they are the biggest abortion chain, and actually abortion dwarfs all their other services when it comes to the market share of what they do.
+And actually, abortion dwarfs all their other services when it comes to the market share of what they do.

 But what did they say to President Trump?